nousernamesavailable/sit323_737-2024-t1-prac2p/README.md

 I now understand that this is not the case.

-So here, in an alternate branch, I submit the app I had built as part of the nodejs linkedin learning course.
+So here, in main branch, I submit the app I had built as part of the nodejs linkedin learning course.

 Please note that I have to approve ip addresses as to who can submit and read items from the database.